Estimating Global Errors in Time Stepping: Methods with global error estimation (GEE)

 \begin{boxedminipage}{0.97\textwidth} Algorithm [A:GLMGEE]: General linear methods with global error estimation \\ Initialize: $y^{[0]}=y(\tx_0)=y_0$, $\varepsilon^{[0]}=\varepsilon(\tx_0)=0$.\\ {} Solve: $y' = f(t,y)$ using

 \end{boxedminipage}

-We note that the algorithm above is suitable for self-starting GL methods using fixed and adaptive time steps (see Sec. \ref{sec:variable:time:step}).
+We note that the algorithm above is suitable for self-starting GL methods using fixed and adaptive time steps (see Sec. \ref{sec:variable:time:step} and results in Fig. \ref{fig:nr:err:adapt}).
 For methods that are not self-starting, a finalizing procedure might be necessary after each step to extract the error components in \eqref{eq:GE:GL:a}; however, this aspect is not addressed in this study.
+Moreover, as expected the cumulative sum of the local errors yields the global error as suggested by \eqref{eq:GE:GL:local:error} and illustrated through results in Fig. \ref{fig:nr:err:adapt}.